ConductVision Software – Fear Conditioning

 The table shows the details of each frame:

-- Freeze Score – is a metric used to quantify the degree of freezing behavior in animals during behavioral studies.
+- Freeze Score - A metric used to quantify the degree of freezing behavior in animals during behavioral studies.
 It reflects the proportion of freezing (motionlessness) frames

 5.2.2 Action Details